Trump looks to reset campaign amid pandemic with Tulsa rally

 City officials had expected a crowd of 100,000 people or more in downtown Tulsa.
 Trump's campaign, for its part, declared that it had received over a million ticket requests.
 The crowd that gathered was far less than that, though the rally, being broadcast on cable, will also target voters in battleground states such as Pennsylvania, North Carolina and Florida.

-The events in Tulsa will go a long way to determining how the campaign plays out in coming months.
-A success lays the groundwork for Trump to take his show to states that will determine the presidential election.
-A spike in coronavirus cases coming out of Tulsa would make his reception in those states more contentious.
-The campaign said it will hand out masks and hand sanitizer, but there is no requirement that participants use them.
-Participants will also undergo a temperature check.
+The campaign said it would hand out masks and hand sanitizer, but there was no requirement that participants use them.
+Participants were also to undergo a temperature check.

-The president’s campaign views his rallies as critical to his success.
-They elevate the enthusiasm level of his supporters and often lead them to donate, knock on doors and make phone calls on the president’s behalf.
+“I don’t think it’s anything worse than the flu,” said Brian Bernard, 54, a retired IT worker from Baton Rouge, Louisiana, who sported a Trump 2020 hat.
+“I haven’t caught a cold or a flu in probably 15 years, and if I haven’t caught a cold or flu yet, I don’t think I’m gonna catch COVID.”

 RELATED: Metal barriers, Trump gear: Crowd readies for Tulsa rally